Cleveland Police Operation Sacristy probe bill nears £4m

 "The seriousness and complexity of the case that is being investigated was recognised by the Home Office and they are helping us with the cost of that.

 "We always said when we started it that we would go where the evidence takes us.
-It's a very complex case, it involves a lot of people and it involves a lot of sifting through information."'Like an octopus'
+It's a very complex case, it involves a lot of people and it involves a lot of sifting through information."

 The force's former deputy chief constable Derek Bonnard, who was sacked for gross misconduct, said the investigation had become "like an octopus across the whole organisation and beyond".